rradczewski/ymmv/_drafts/expect-redux-blackbox-testing-for-redux.md

 image_alt: "The logo of expect-redux"
 image-listing: "assets/expect-redux.jpg"
 ---
 [`expect-redux`](https://github.com/rradczewski/expect-redux/) solves a simple problem I kept having when I started out developing JS apps with React and Redux: Getting a proper **Given-When-Then** test setup working for feature and interaction tests, no matter which side-effect library the project is using.
-Here's why I think it's useful for everyone working with redux.
+In this post I want to show a couple of different approaches towards testing redux and explain why I think `expect-redux` useful for everyone working with redux.

-It has already been two years since I published the first version of `expect-redux`, back when I was working at vaamo.
-With the latest release `v4`, I figured it's time to really show off what it does and why I continue to use it in my projects.

 ## Redux in the wild